dashduzit/inclusive_growth_md_recidivism_analysis/README.md

 Data driven solutions to reduce recidivism and promote financial inclusion in under-served Maryland communities using Mastercard's Inclusive Growth Score
 ## 🧠 Project Summary
 Recidivism in Baltimore isn't about unwillingness to change - it's about structural financial exclusion Our project uses Mastercard's Inclusive Growth Score (IGS) and public data to map systemic disparities between Baltimore City and Montgomery County.
-We propose the ARC Foundation, a place-based reentry program powered by prepaid Mastercard technology, compliance-based housing, and employment incentives
+We propose the OpenLine Reentry Program, a place-based reentry program powered by prepaid Mastercard technology, compliance-based housing, and employment incentives
 The goal?
 Reduce recidivism by 10%, generate $17M+ in state savings, and drive inclusive financial opportunity across under-served Maryland communities
 ## 📍 Problem Focus
 Baltimore neighborhoods score < 45 on the IGS - signaling disinvestment in Baltimore City.